Regional sports network: Impact of cord-cutting, shifts to free-to-air and OTT

 While the FTA/OTT approach can improve viewership by making a team's telecasts more accessible to viewers, the team can lose out on the guaranteed revenue generated by a rights fee from an RSN: both the Jazz and Suns experienced a drop in revenue from their shift to OTA broadcasts.
 Jazz owner Ryan Smith stated that he wasn't as concerned about the loss of RSN revenue, since he believed that the team's other revenue streams (such as sponsorships and ticket sales) benefited from the wider accessibility of the team's broadcasts.
 In the NBA, a reduction in RSN revenue can also be offset by contributions from the league's revenue sharing agreement.
+MLB reported in 2026 that among teams that had lost RSN deals, contracts with new broadcasters have paid about 50% of their former RSN rights fees on average, contributing to a disparity among teams' payroll totals.
+That same year, the Atlanta Braves reported a 12% decline in media revenue for the first half of 2026, compared to the first half of 2025.
+In July 2026, the Anaheim Ducks and Texas Rangers would elect to leave the Victory+ platform, with the Sports Business Journal citing reports that Victory+ had failed to pay rights fees for several of its partners.
+The Sports Business Journal would later report that uncertainty surrounding a proposed centralized streaming platform for regional NBA broadcasts, reportedly set to launch in 2027, dissuaded additional funding for Victory+ while the Ducks' and Rangers' non-exclusive broadcasts hurt Victory+'s revenue.
+The Dallas Stars would later leave Victory+ in August; both the Ducks and Stars would later sign deals with the NHL's local production hub, while Victory+ would dissolve shortly afterward.

+In May 2026, following Gray's renewal with the Phoenix Suns, it was reported that the team had nearly recuperated the $36 million value of its previous contract with Bally Sports Arizona, and that the team had the fourth-highest local television viewership in the NBA behind only the Boston Celtics, Golden State Warriors, and New York Knicks.
+Team CEO Josh Bartelstein stated that the OTA model had been "validated" by the Suns' success, and that the team has regularly received phone calls from other NBA executives asking about it.